 Ask the Expert: Unintended Design Consequences

-The 9th UXBristol 2019 is soon approaching.
-The conference will contain hands-on UX techniques from leading practitioners and 12 exciting workshops presented in three different spaces.
+The 9th UXBristol 2019 contained hands-on UX techniques from leading practitioners and 12 exciting workshops presented in three different spaces.
 As proud sponsors of the event, we took the opportunity to catch up with some of the workshop runners, those that are experts in their field.

 We caught up with Mike Harris, Freelance UX Consultant to gather his career journey so far and to chat with him about ‘the unintended consequences of design’ specifically; the subject of his workshop at this year’s UX Bristol.